haberdashPI/vscode-master-key/notes.md

 REFACTOR: add prettier config and apply new style to all files
 REFACTOR: cleanup up and document code, make it nice and readable
 REFACTOR: change name of test files to be more consistent
+REFACTOR: somehow we have to define/organize binding parameters in *four* places, should be easier

 **TODO**: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands